mlavik1/Retro3D/README.md

 - Run emcc_build.bat
 - Find your webpage in the "webbuild" sub folder

+# Contributing

+Both code contributions, art contributions, bug reports and feature suggestions are more than welcome!
+See [CONTRIBUTING.md](CONTRIBUTING.md) for more information.

 Thanks to Sebastian Genlund for suggestions and useful feedback!